Competences of the Court of Justice of the European Union

 B. In specific matters

-• The external jurisdiction of the Community: the judgment of 31 March 1971 in Case 22-70 (Commission v Council), which recognised the Community’s right to conclude international agreements in spheres where the Community has adopted common rules.
+- The external jurisdiction of the Community: the judgment of 31 March 1971 in Case 22-70 (Commission v Council), which recognised the Community’s right to conclude international agreements in spheres where the Community has adopted common rules.

-• Various judgments relating to social security (Case 43-75, Defrenne (1976), regarding equal pay for men and women) and health and safety of workers (Case C-173/99, BECTU (2001)).
+- The Court of Justice has also delivered various judgments relating to social security (Case 43-75, Defrenne (1976), regarding equal pay for men and women) and the health and safety of workers (Case C-173/99, BECTU (2001)).

 It is designed to promote the exchange of information on jurisprudence between the participating national courts and the CJEU.
 On a site with limited access, the participating national courts and the CJEU publish information on their jurisprudence concerning EU law, on questions which the national courts had referred to the CJEU for a preliminary ruling, and on notes and studies.